alistermarc/filipino-fake-news-detection/README.md

 ## Methodology

-The project is structured within the `AI_201_FINAL_PROJECT_SCRIPT.ipynb` Jupyter Notebook and follows these steps:
+The project is structured into two main Python scripts: `train_models.py` for the machine learning pipeline and `app.py` for the web application.

 1.  **Data Loading and Splitting**: The `full.csv` dataset is loaded and split into an 80% training set and a 20% testing set.
 2.  **Text Preprocessing**: A text processing pipeline is established, which includes converting text to lowercase and removing stop words.
 3.  **Feature Extraction**: `TfidfVectorizer` is used to convert the text data into numerical features.
-4.  **Model Training and Evaluation**: A suite of ten different classifiers from scikit-learn were trained and evaluated.
+4.  **Model Training and Evaluation**: A suite of ten different classifiers from scikit-learn were trained and evaluated using `train_models.py`.
 5.  **Hyperparameter Tuning**: Two experiments were conducted.
 The first used default hyperparameters.
 The second used `GridSearchCV` to perform an exhaustive search to find the optimal combination of features and hyperparameters for each classifier.
+6.  **Model Deployment**: The best performing model is served using a Flask web application in `app.py`.

 ## Results